Esmtra/The_CNC_pen_plotter/README.md

 # **The CNC pen plotter**

-This project aims to create a Cartesian robot with a closed-loop control system, including actuator sizing, electrical schematic design and software framework.
+This project aims to create a Cartesian robot with a closed-loop control system for MCT333 ASU course , including actuator sizing, electrical schematic design and software framework.
 The robot has an overhead structure controlling horizontal motion and a robotic arm for vertical motion with a pen effector.
 ## **Table of Contents**

 - [Abstract](#Abstract)